absmach/benchmark/mzbench/README.md

 `$ ./bin/mzbench run --env foo=bar --env n=42`

-Or when using MZBench dashboard by importing and setting environment variables from scenario.
+or when using MZBench dashboard by importing and setting environment variables from scenario.

 | Environment variable | Description | Default |